CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 will tell the environment that you want to install version 3.10 of Python.
 There are additional ways of defining specifications for package versions, the compiler to be used, and dependencies.
 The [documentation for Spack](https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies) provides the details on how this is done.

-*If you need to install a compiler, or need to use a specific compiler to install the desired packages, see the section [E. Installing and Using a Specific Compiler](#e-installing-and-using-a-specific-compiler).*
+*If you need to install a compiler, or need to use a specific compiler to install the desired packages, see section [3.
+Installing and Using a Specific Compiler](#3-installing-and-using-a-specific-compiler).*

-## D. Installing a Package
+## D. Installing Packages in an Environment

 Once you have identified the package(s) you would like to install and have added the specifications to your environment, you should start an interactive Slurm session for the actual installation and compilation of the package.